TableCheck-Labs/code-review-guidelines/reviewers.md

 If they didn’t cause it, there should be no reason for them to fix it.
 We can defer the task for later.
 A deferrable task is intrinsically a low-priority task.
 If you spot something that should be fixed, but was not introduced in the PR, raise an issue and share with the team at a later time.

+The difference between asking for unrelated changes and the [boyscout rule](https://deviq.com/principles/boy-scout-rule) (Leave your code better than you found it) is at times hard to understand and definitely not objective.
+Use your judgement.

 For small issues the reviewer can suggest that the submitter include the fix in the PR, but this is optional.

 **not preferable**